-Imagine barrelling down a track at high speed, tethered to a visually impaired runner.
+Imagine barreling down a track at high speed, tethered to a visually impaired runner.
 That person is 100% reliant on you to tell them where to turn, when to speed up, and when to slow down.
-But you can only do that if you are in-sync with your teammate about their needs.
+But you can only do that if you are in sync with your teammate about their needs.

 When you don’t know your team’s blind spots, it’s impossible to give them the resources they need to grow.
 As a leader, you’re responsible for discovering what kind of guidance your team needs to succeed.
 No one knows this better than Jerome Avery, a guide runner for visually impaired athletes on the U.S. Paralympic team, including world-record holding sprinter David Brown.
 Bound by a tether, the two sprint side-by-side in lanes on the track, as Avery tugs the tether and uses words to keep Brown in line until the finish line.

 Avery has trained for years at Brown’s side, using his toolkit of communication techniques to help Brown “see” where he is on the track and ensure that their race strategy is on point.
 As an expert in teamwork in high-stakes situations (like the Paralympic Games), Avery gave us his best advice for teamwork and seamless communication, whether you’re on the track or in the conference room.

 It’s not always easy to put the needs of a team before your own individual success.
 But by committing completely to the goals of the team, it’s possible to achieve more than you ever would on your own.
 Avery’s transition from individual Olympic hopeful to Paralympic guide was abrupt: just one day after missing the U.S. Olympic team in 2004, he got a call from a friend on the Paralympic team.